umarmf343/Youtube-Channel-Analytics-Dashboard/vidstream/VIDSTREAM_FEATURES.md

 5. **Marketing Teams**: Export data for reporting and analysis

 ## 🔐 Data Privacy
-- All data is stored locally in browser localStorage
+- Keyword lookups are proxied through secure Next.js API routes; only aggregate metrics from the YouTube Data API are stored in memory and never persisted server-side.
-- No external API calls (simulated for demo)
+- When `YOUTUBE_API_KEY` is absent, VidIStream reverts to fully local, simulated responses so no outbound calls are performed.
-- User data is never sent to external servers
+- User annotations and preferences remain browser-local (localStorage) to avoid accidental data leakage.
-- Export functionality allows users to download their data
+- Export functionality allows users to download their data for safekeeping or offline analysis.

 ## 🚀 Future Enhancements
-- Real YouTube API integration
+- Deeper cross-platform keyword benchmarking (TikTok, Instagram)
 - Machine learning-based recommendations
 - Advanced competitor analysis
 - Custom report generation